-On May 13, 2015, the Company filed the NI 43-101 Technical Report Preliminary Economic Assessment for the Terronera Project, Jalisco State, Mexico ("Terronera PEA") prepared by Smith Foster and Associates with an effective date of March 25, 2015 and dated April 30, 2015.
-With the exception of some minor changes to terms for consistency with terms used in this AIF, the below summary is a direct extract and reproduction of the summary contained in the Terronera PEA, without material modification or revision.
+On May 19, 2017, the Company filed the NI 43-101 Technical Report Preliminary Feasibility Study for the Terronera Project, Jalisco State, Mexico ("Terronera PFS") prepared by Smith Foster and Associates with an effective date of April 3, 2017 and dated May 18, 2017.
+With the exception of some minor changes to terms for consistency with terms used in this AIF, the below summary is a direct extract and reproduction of the summary contained in the Terronera PFS, without material modification or revision.
 The complete report can be viewed on SEDAR at www.sedar.com.
-The Terronera PEA is incorporated by reference in its entirety into this AIF.
+The Terronera PFS is incorporated by reference in its entirety into this AIF.

-Endeavour commissioned Smith Foster & Associates Inc. to prepare a Preliminary Economic Assessment for the Terronera Project compliant with NI 43-101.
-The project was formerly known as the San Sebastián Project but, in March 2015, Endeavour formally changed the name to the Terronera Project.
+Endeavour Silver Corp.
+(Endeavour Silver) commissioned Smith Foster & Associates Inc. (SFA) to prepare a Preliminary Feasibility Study (PFS) for the Terronera Project compliant with Canadian Securities Administrators (CSA) National Instrument 43-101 (NI 43-101).
+The project was formerly known as the San Sebastián Project, however, in March, 2015, Endeavour formally changed its name to the Terronera Project and, on April 30, 2015, Endeavour Silver issued a Preliminary Economic Assessment (PEA) of the Terronera Project.